Moab with Kids: Best Things to Do + Tips from a Mom of 4

 6. Raft on the Colorado River

-For families with older kids, rafting on the Colorado River is an unforgettable adventure!
+For families with older kids, rafting on the Colorado River is unforgettable.

-While we didn’t get to try it on our last visit (our kids were too young), it’s at the top of our list for next time.
+We didn’t get to try it because our kids were too young, but it’s at the top of our list for next time.

-🚨 Tip: Most rafting tours require kids to be 5+, so check age and safety requirements when booking!
+🚨 Tip: Most rafting tours require kids to be at least 5 years old.
+Be sure to check age and safety requirements before booking.

 7. Play at Rotary Park

-🏃 Green Space – Perfect for frisbee, ball games, or a family picnic.
+Large Green Space: Great for running, ball games, or a picnic.

-🌊 Mill Creek Trail – A short, scenic walk along the creek.
+Mill Creek Trail: A short walk along the creek.

 8. Take a Jeep tour

-• Learn about Moab’s geology from expert guides.
+• Learning about Moab’s geology from experienced guides

 Ready for an unforgettable off-road adventure through Moab’s famous red rock terrain?